Information about Vaccines for Children, Adolescents, and Adults

 Vaccines for All Adults

-Adults don't like to think about it, but they need immunizations too.
+Adults need immunizations too.

 Immunity to tetanus, diphtheria, and pertussis (whooping cough) wanes over time and other vaccines are needed based on age and activities.